Tevin Campbell: Artistry

-Campbell is an altino countertenor who possesses a four-and-a-half-octave vocal range.
-His vocal range spanned from E2 to a D6 in his song "Tell Me What You Want Me to Do".
+Campbell is an altino countertenor with an almost four-octave vocal range.
+His vocal range spans from E2 to D6 in the song "Tell Me What You Want Me to Do".
+Early in his career, he was frequently compared to Michael Jackson for his "smooth ... vocals and impressive range", which Campbell later said put undue pressure on him, despite being a "big compliment".